-- The co-curricular coordinator will email out "progress reports" to students (reminding them of what has been entered into CardinalsSync for their co-curricular activities) by February 1. - Mentors will follow up and ensure completion of the requirements by April 15th. - Mentors will communicate those findings to the co-curricular coordinator who will then advise any students who are missing completion that they will be called before the Associate Dean for Academic Affairs. - If the student does not complete the activities and reflections by June 1, he/she will not be allowed to progress through the program until all activities are up to date.
+- The co-curricular coordinator will email out "progress reports" to students (reminding them of what has been entered into UIW Engage for their co-curricular activities) by February 1. - Mentors will follow up and ensure completion of the requirements by April 15th. - Mentors will communicate those findings to the co-curricular coordinator who will then advise any students who are missing completion that they will be called before the Senior Associate Dean for Academic Affairs. - If the student does not complete the activities and reflections by June 1, he/she will not be allowed to progress through the program until all activities are up to date. - Starting with the class of 2023, each spring semester students will write an annual reflection describing how cocurricular activities have enriched their understand of the profession and contributed to their personal and professional growth.
+Faculty mentors will meet with their student mentees each spring to review and discuss the annual reflection.